ericwq/aprilsh/README.md

 ## Motivation

 [openSSH](https://www.openssh.com/) is excellent.
-While `mosh` provides better keystroke prediction/latency and is capable of handle WiFi/cellular mobile network roaming problem.
-But `mosh` is not active anymore and no release [sine 2017](https://github.com/mobile-shell/mosh/issues/1115).
+While `mosh` provides better keystroke prediction/latency and is capable of handle WiFi/cellular mobile network roaming.
+But `mosh` project is not active anymore and no release [sine 2017](https://github.com/mobile-shell/mosh/issues/1115).
 Such a good project like `mosh` should keeps developing.

-After read through `mosh` source code, I decide to use go to rewrite it.
+After read through `mosh` source code, I decide to rewrite it with golang.
 Go is my first choice because the C++ syntax is too complex.
 Go also has excellent support for UTF-8 and multithreaded programming.
 The last reason: go compiler is faster than c++ compiler.

 There are several rules for this project: